Improved constraints on Higgs boson self-couplings with quartic and cubic power dependencies of the cross section: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Huan-Yu Bi, Yan-Qing Ma, and Huai-Min Yu for comparing their numerical results of the two-loop amplitudes.
+We express our gratitude to Huan-Yu Bi, Yan-Qing Ma, and Huai-Min Yu for comparing the numerical results of the two-loop amplitudes.
 We also thank Shan Jin, Yefan Wang and Lei Zhang for helpful discussion.
-This work was supported in part by the National Science Foundation of China under grant No. 12275156, No. 12321005, No. 12375076 and the Taishan Scholar Foundation of Shandong province (tsqn201909011).
+This work was supported in part by the National Natural Science Foundation of China under grant No. 12275156, No. 12321005, No. 12375076 and the Taishan Scholar Foundation of Shandong province (tsqn201909011).

 \end{sloppypar}